Keecointoken/Trade-Bot-PancakeSwap/README.md

 [![Keecoin Logo](https://keecoin.io/assets/image/keecointoken-200.png "Keecoin Logo")](https://keecoin.io/ "Keecoin Logo")

-## 🚀 KeeCoin Sniper Bot Custom Token 🚀
+## 🚀 KeeCoin Trade Bot Custom Token 🚀

 ### 💡 About The Project

-The creator members of KeeCoin Token developed SniperBot PancakeSwap for the automatic SELL of a custom token with % profit set by the user.
+The creator members of KeeCoin Token developed Bot Trade PancakeSwap for the automatic SELL of a custom token with % profit set by the user.
 The software is free and the project is supported by a 0.7% fee on the profit.

 =======================================